Salehin-07/my-poetry-collection/unknown-crimson.md

 The gradient glow she makes

-Is far greater than the mighty sun.
+Is far greater than the mighty sun's.

 <br>